 Ignoring something doesn’t make it go away.
-When it comes to LinkedIn, it just means you’re missing out on a significant opportunity.
+When it comes to LinkedIn, it also means that you’re missing out on a significant opportunity.

 Nobody wants that to happen.
 And that’s exactly why your sales team cannot afford to ignore LinkedIn.
-Yes, it’s just another channel.
-But used right, it might just become THE channel for you.
+Yes, it’s another channel.
+But, it’s not just another channel.
+When used correctly, LinkedIn might just become THE channel for you.
 This is everything you need to know to get started and leverage this opportunity for tangible sales growth.

-It never hurts to start with the obvious.
+It never hurts to start with the basics.
 Chances are you’ve heard of LinkedIn.
 Hell, you might even use it personally.
-Still, let’s start with some perspective.
+Still, let’s start with an overview.

 The platform is one of the largest social media networks in the world, with almost 600 million users worldwide.
 That might not quite match up with a giant like Facebook.
 What makes this channel so relevant, though, is its audience.

 The average LinkedIn user is between 30 and 64 years old, college educated, and works in a white collar profession.
+Does that sound like part of your target audience?
 It gets better: 61 million users are senior level influencers, and 40 million are decision makers at the C-Suite level.
 Among Fortune 500 companies, LinkedIn is the single most popular social network.

 On a daily basis, these users interact in groups, share status updates, and update their profiles.
 They post 100,000 long-form posts per week.
 And of course, they interact with each other, from comments to personal InMail messages that range from professional advice to networking.